Welcome to the exciting Town of Fort Macleod

 The original fort was located on an island in the Old Man River Valley, approximately one mile east of present day Fort Macleod.
 Spring flood waters made the site inaccessible during spring months and by 1884, the North West Mounted Police relocated their headquarters to the south bank of the Old Man River, just west of present day Fort Macleod.

 Fort Macleod is a town full of carefully maintained history and pride.
 Care has been taken to preserve many of the town's historical buildings and homes.
 A drive down Main Street (Colonel Macleod Blvd.)
 Fort Macleod and through many of the residential streets reveals many historical houses, churches, B&Bs, shops, a theatre, newspaper office, town office and more....
-A recent addition for visitors to the town, includes strategically placed historical signs detailing the history of the area.
+Look for strategically placed historical signs detailing the history of the area.
 With so much to see and do in Fort Macleod and area, make southwest Alberta and Fort Macleod your travel destination this year!

 Neighbouring Communities and Attractions Include: